Douglas Fir

 well as the deeply furrowed, thick bark.

-The photo above shows the unique, 3-toothed
+The photo at left shows the unique, 3-toothed

 bracts that are longer than the underlying scale.
 Photographed along Road #23